Keating! The Musical

 Fifteen percent on everything?

 Historically, a GST was first proposed in Australia by Keating himself in 1985.
-However, by 1991, the problems with the GST had become apparent after its implementation in Canada, and Keating had turned against the idea.I was a stick-up kid for the capital gains,
+However, by 1991, the problems with a GST had become apparent after its implementation in Canada, and Keating, along with a majority of Australians, had turned against the idea.I was a stick-up kid for the capital gains,

 but the feeling wanes when you grow some brains!